 HOW YOU CAN HELP

 Thanks to remarkable people like Terry Jenkins, the breed’s chances of survival are improving.
 The Ojibway Horse Society continues to develop breeding and research initiatives, working with caretakers, scientists, and veterinarians.
 We have begun a semen collection and storage program, with one Ojibway stallion’s genetics preserved so far, and plans for more.
-Geneticist Dr. Gus Cothran has suggested sequencing the whole genome of the breed to learn more about its origins, an endeavour that has recently come down dramatically in price due to new advancements in technology.
+Geneticist Dr. Gus Cothran has suggested sequencing the whole genome of the breed to learn more about its origins, an endeavor that has recently come down dramatically in price due to new advancements in technology.